telerik/xaml-docs/controls/radtileview/features/selection.md

 ## Events

 The RadTileView control exposes several selection events.
+Please note that these events should be used instead of the standard **SelectionChanged** event.

 * __PreviewTileSelectionChanged__: This event fires just before the selection state of the tile gets changed.
 You can use the event to cancel the selection of the tile by setting the __Handled__ property of the event arguments to __True__.